Azure/login/README.md

           Get-AzContext
 ```

-### Skip the cleanup steps
+### Enable/Disable the cleanup steps

 In Azure Login Action, "cleanup" means cleaning up the login context.
-For security reasons, we recommend users run cleanup every time before and after login.
+For security reasons, we recommend users run cleanup every time.

+But in some scenarios, users need flexible control over cleanup.

 Referring to [`runs` for JavaScript actions](https://docs.github.com/actions/sharing-automations/creating-actions/metadata-syntax-for-github-actions#runs-for-javascript-actions), there are 3 steps in an action: `pre:`, `main:` and `post:`.

 Azure Login Action only implement 2 steps: `main:` and `post:`.
 There are 2 "cleanup" steps in Azure Login Action:

 - cleanup in `main:`
   - It's **disabled** by default.